Liverpool Lime Street railway station: Origins

-During August 1836, Lime Street Station was officially opened to the public, although the construction process was not completed until the following year.
-This building was designed with four large gateways, two of which were intentionally nonfunctional.
+During August 1836, Lime Street station was officially opened to the public, although the construction process was not completed until the following year.
+This building was designed with four large gateways, two of which were intentionally non-functional.
 For its early operations, as a consequence of the steep incline uphill from Lime Street to Edge Hill, trains would be halted at Edge Hill and the locomotives detached from the trains; the practice of the era was for the passenger carriages to be taken down by gravity, during which the rate of descent would be controlled by brakemen located in a brake van.
 The return journey was achieved via the use of a stationary steam engine located at Edge Hill, which would be used to haul the carriages up to Edge Hill by rope.
 This system was constructed by the local engineering firm Mather, Dixon and Company, who worked under the direction of the engineer John Grantham.
 During 1870, this practice came to an end; instead, trains would enter and depart the station by conventional means.